 Bed nets have been shown to greatly reduce malaria morbidity and mortality, especially in children under 2 years of age.
 The World Health Organization has reported a 25 percent decrease in malaria deaths globally and a 33 percent reduction in malaria deaths in sub-Saharan Africa since 2000.

 Even where insecticide-treated nets have been recommended for all children under 5 years, most children do not sleep under a bed net.
 A long-lasting insecticide-treated bed net costs an average of $5 and protects up to three children.
 Unfortunately, this cost is too high for most families in poor rural African communities who survive through subsistence farming.

 How does CDC distribute bed nets?
 Who benefits?

-The CDC Foundation's Bed Nets for Children Program provides insecticide-treated bed nets to CDC-affiliated programs in Africa and Haiti.
+The CDC Foundation's Bed Nets for Children Program provides insecticide-treated bed nets to CDC-affiliated programs in Africa.
 Since 2006, the CDC Foundation has raised over $80,000 to help CDC purchase bed nets.

 CDC has been working in western Kenya since 1979 and has long-established networks and partners in the region.
 Currently a team of CDC scientists is collaborating with Rotary International on a safe drinking water and AIDS project.
 As part of the project, CDC teams go door-to-door in one of the poorest areas in Kenya and conduct interviews to collect data on births, deaths, pregnancies, etc. With funding from the Foundation's Bed Nets for Children program, the team now hand-delivers insecticide-treated bed nets to children and pregnant women as they conduct these interviews, ensuring that bed nets are delivered directly to those most at risk for malaria.
 CDC teams also distribute bed nets to orphanages and children’s groups in the region that care for HIV-infected or -affected children.